BCDevOps/terraform-aws-keycloak-lz-sso-setup/README.md

     * Implicit Flow Enabled: `Off`
     * Direct Access Grants Enabled: `Off`
     * Service Accounts Enabled: `On`
 * Capture and save the `Secret` token from the `Credentials` tab of the client created above.
+It will be used as the keycloak access key by terraform.
+* Grant the `realm-admin` or similar role to the service account you've just created via Clients -> <Your Client> -> Service Account Roles -> Client Roles

 * retrieve the AWS-provided SAML metadata file [here](https://signin.aws.amazon.com/static/saml-metadata.xml) and save to your workstation.
 * In the KeyCloak realm, create a new SAML client